 Joining a professional organization can be a great asset to a student or recent graduate of a health education program.
-It can enhance your network.
-You’ll meet like-minded professionals and encounter future job opportunities.
-National organizations often have state and regional chapters that work on health education in the local community.
+Professional organizations provide networking opportunities where learners can meet like-minded professionals and encounter future job opportunities.
+National organizations often boast state and regional chapters that work on health education in the local community.
 Some organizations also work to influence federal health education policy and share public health research.
-Below is a list of organizations that can benefit your health education career.
+The list below includes organizations that can benefit your health education career.

-- American Public Health Association (APHA): APHA promotes the health of all people and communities, works to influence federal policy, and shares public health research at their annual meeting.
+- American Public Health Association: APHA promotes the health of all people and communities, works to influence federal policy, and shares public health research at their annual meeting.
 They also lead public awareness campaigns.

-- Society for Public Health Education (SOPHE): SOPHE raises awareness of connections between health education subjects, builds the skills of health educators, and increases the ability for local chapters to work with communities to reduce health disparities.
+- Society for Public Health Education: SOPHE raises awareness of the connections among health education subjects, builds the skills of health educators, and increases the ability for local chapters to work with communities to reduce health disparities.

-- National Commission for Health Education Credentialing (NCHEC): While technically not a professional organization, the NCHEC manages the CHES and MCHES certification and is dedicated to maintaining the highest level of competence among health educators.
-They work to promote the value of certification.
+- National Commission for Health Education Credentialing: While technically not a professional organization, the NCHEC manages CHES and MCHES certification, working to maintaining the highest level of competency among health educators.
+They also work to promote the value of certification.

 Financing Your Online Master's in Health Education Program

 All students applying to graduate programs should complete the Free Application for Federal Student Aid (FAFSA).
-This will allow the financial aid offices to see what types of aid you qualify for, and some colleges also require FAFSA results for scholarship and grant eligibility.
-There are specific scholarships available to students in the field of health education, such as fellowships from the Association of Schools of Public Health and the Centers for Disease Control.
+This allows financial aid offices to see what types of aid you qualify for, and some colleges also require FAFSA results for scholarship and grant eligibility.
+Specific scholarships go to students in the field of health education, such as fellowships from the Association of Schools and Programs of Public Health and the Centers for Disease Control.

 Millions of dollars in free money is available to U.S. military personnel, but much of it goes unused.
 Learn more about grants, scholarships, and other financial aid opportunities available to veterans, active-duty service members, and reservists.